Haufe-Lexware/haufe.no-frills-transformation/README.md

 The string in the `OperatorConfig` tags will be passed on to the operator's `Configure` method, as shown in the `IOperator` interface above.

+### <a name="loggers"></a>Writing plugin loggers

+Writing custom loggers is also possible.
+As with the operators, you have two possibilities how to get started:

+ * Forking the repository and adding the loggers directly to `NoFrillsTransformation.Logging`
+ * Writing your own assembly containing operators which adher to the `ILoggerFactory` and `ILogger` interface.

+If you go for the second method (which enables you to use the latest NFT releases and hook into that), you need to follow these steps:

+* Create a new assembly for .NET 4.0 and reference `NoFrillsTransformation.Interfaces` and `System.ComponentModel.Composition` (this is the MEF framework)
+* Implement `ILoggerFactory`
+* Mark the class as `[Export(typeof(IOperator))]`
+* Implement your logger class, implementing the `ILogger` interface
+* Make sure your assembly is located side by side with `NoFrillsTransformation.exe`